 Future of Fish Feed (F3) is a collaborative effort between NGOs, researchers, and private partnerships to accelerate the commercialization of innovative, alternative aquaculture feed ingredients to replace wild-caught fish.
 Reliance on wild-caught fish is unsustainable since their populations are declining.

 We have created a Forage Fish Savings Estimator to assist innovative ingredient companies, that can provide nutritionally equivalent replacements for fishmeal and fish oil, in calculating the number of forage fish saved.
-Based on our calculations, the first F3 contest saved 100 million+ fish.
-The second contest, to-date has saved over a billion+ fish.
+Based on our calculations, the first F3 contest saved approximately 350 million fish and the second contest saved over 2 billion fish.

 “Fishmeal alternatives continue to be developed, like algae, bacteria from methane production or microbial proteins from carbon dioxide sequestration.
 We are trying to turn plant-based ingredients into animal-based ingredients… The trick is to make plant meal behave like fishmeal, not to turn carnivores into herbivores.

 Fish do not require fishmeal.
 They require the nutrients that fishmeal happens to contain.
 That is why fishmeal has been used so much in aquaculture.
 If you take the fishmeal out, you must supplement with other ingredients to get the necessary nutrients, hence the need to develop other protein sources.
 If diets are formulated correctly and contain all essential nutrients, growth rate and feed efficiency will be good.”